miking-lang/miking-ipm/README.md

 Where `data` is a list of models.

+# Creating files with the datatypes
+Functions for writing the datatypes in dot are provided.
+Given the dot code, a command can be used to create a file with the datatype.
+Make sure that you include the model.mc file.

+	include "path/to/model.mc"

+To write the dot code for some data of type `model`, use this command:

+	model2dot "YOUR-DATA"

+This command then creates your new file:

+	dot  -"YOUR-FILETYPE" "NAME-OF-INPUT-FILE" -o "NAME-OF-OUTPUT-FILE"

+The filetype decides the type of file you are going to get.
+It can for example be -Tjpg. -Tps or -Tpdf.
+The input file will in this case be data-source.js.
+If you want to take the input directly without a file, the commands can also be piped:

+	mi "NAME-OF-CODE-FILE.mc" | dot  -"YOUR-FILETYPE" -o "NAME-OF-OUTPUT-FILE"

 # Examples

 There is a **test.mc** in the root folder of the project which already contains a DFA as a starting point.
-If you want to write your own, make sure to source the **gen.mc** properly:
+If you want to write your own, make sure to source the **modelVisualizer.mc** properly:

-	include "path/to/gen.mc"
+	include "path/to/modelVisualizer.mc"

 ### This dfa  accepts strings of '1' and '0' that start with '1' and end with '2'.